protonemedia/laravel-splade-docs/x-data.md

 </x-splade-data>
 ```

+Note that the user data is passed to the frontend, so please be sure sensitive attributes [hidden](https://laravel.com/docs/9.x/eloquent-serialization#hiding-attributes-from-json).

 ## Remember

 You may use the `remember` attribute to keep the component's state while users navigate your app.
 For example, you could keep track of opened tabs in a menu.
 The `remember` attribute requires a key that's unique throughout your app.